Eric Dionne earns French-language publication award for research in edumetrics

 "We hope that our modest contribution will help train a new generation of specialists in edumetrics, especially since Rasch modelling is gaining ground in scientific journals with international influence,” he adds.

-"Their work fills a significant gap by providing the Francophone scientific community with a reference book on Rasch modeling, a fundamental statistical method for modeling the wide variety of measurement instruments.
-In this way, Professors Dionne and Béland contribute significantly to the improvement of the quality of educational research within the entire Francophonie," he explains.
+"Their volume fills a need for providing the Francophone scientific community with a reference on Rasch modelling, a fundamental statistical method for modelling the wide variety of measurement instruments.
+Through their work, Professors Dionne and Béland are making a significant contribution to improving the quality of educational research in Francophone spheres," he explains.

 "I extend my most sincere congratulations to them for this well-deserved award, which testifies to their dedication to excellence and the influence of French language research."